martin-rizzo/ComfyUI-TinyBreaker/docs/tinybreaker.md

 TinyBreaker is notable for its low parameter count, featuring just 0.6 billion parameters in the base model.
 This efficiency means that high-quality image generation requires significantly fewer computational resources compared to heavier models.

 **Quick Performance:**
-Currently, TinyBreaker can produce an image of size 1536×1024 within approximately 10 to 15 seconds using an NVIDIA RTX 3080 GPU.
-Efforts are ongoing to enhance the model's speed further, aiming for even faster performance without sacrificing quality.
+TinyBreaker currently generates images of size 1536×1024 in approximately 10 to 15 seconds using a NVIDIA RTX 3080 GPU.
+Initially, my goal was always to achieve image generation in under 10 seconds, and I continue striving towards this target.
+By exploring new optimizations, there is potential to meet this objective while maintaining high quality.

 **High Prompt Adherence:**
 Thanks to the PixArt model integration, TinyBreaker achieves impressive adherence to prompts despite its minimal parameter count.
 This ensures that the generated images closely align with user instructions and expectations.

+## Limitations of TinyBreaker

+**Text Generation Challenges:**
+Currently, TinyBreaker faces significant challenges in producing legible text within images.
+Given that its underlying PixArt model was not specifically trained on tasks involving detailed text generation, achieving high-quality lettering is problematic.
+As a result, enhancing this capability may be difficult or nearly impossible without substantial retraining beyond simple fine-tuning.

 ## The Technical Edge